Bondi Junction - Waverly

 Population growth drivers in Bondi Junction - Waverly are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Bondi Junction-Waverley's population was 19,442 as of November 2025.
-This figure, based on AreaSearch's analysis, shows an increase of 1,722 people since the 2021 Census, which recorded a population of 17,720.
-The growth is inferred from ABS data: the estimated resident population was 18,893 in June 2024 and there were 589 new addresses validated since the Census date.
-This results in a population density ratio of 7,715 persons per square kilometer, placing Bondi Junction-Waverley among the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 9.7% from 2021 to November 2025 exceeded both its SA3 area (5.8%) and SA4 region, indicating it is a growth leader in the region.
-Overseas migration contributed approximately 89.2% of overall population gains during this period.
+Based on AreaSearch's analysis, Bondi Junction - Waverly's population is around 19,500 as of Feb 2026.
+This reflects an increase of 1,780 people (10.0%) since the 2021 Census, which reported a population of 17,720 people.
+The change is inferred from the estimated resident population of 18,893 from the ABS as of June 2024 and an additional 615 validated new addresses since the Census date.
+This population level equates to a density ratio of 7,738 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Bondi Junction - Waverly's 10.0% growth since the 2021 census exceeded the SA3 area (6.0%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 89.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on these projections, Bondi Junction-Waverley is expected to have an above median population growth nationally, increasing by 3,208 persons to reach a total of 22,650 by 2041, reflecting a 13.7% increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilizing the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above-median population growth relative to national areas is projected, with the area expected to increase by 3,208 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population